glstewart17/sms-summarAIze/README.md

 # SummarAIze

+The web application will write a nonsensical summary of just about any topic.

 This simple Flask application will take in any topic and any number of sentences.
 Wikipedia's API is then used to bring in an article related to the topic.
 A self-made NLG will then produce an output of the proper length.